micmejia/bible-dump/NKJV/Song of Solomon/Song 4.md

 You have ravished my heart, My sister, _my_ spouse; You have ravished my heart With one _look_ of your eyes, With one link of your necklace.

 ###### 10
 How fair is your love, My sister, _my_ spouse!
-How much better than wine is your love, And the [^c]scent of your perfumes Than all spices!
+How much better than wine is your love, And the scent of your perfumes Than all spices!

 ###### 11
 Your lips, O _my_ spouse, Drip as the honeycomb; Honey and milk _are_ under your tongue; And the fragrance of your garments _Is_ like the fragrance of Lebanon.

 ###### 12
-A garden [^d]enclosed _Is_ my sister, _my_ spouse, A spring shut up, A fountain sealed.
+A garden enclosed _Is_ my sister, _my_ spouse, A spring shut up, A fountain sealed.

 ###### 13
 Your plants _are_ an orchard of pomegranates With pleasant fruits, Fragrant henna with spikenard,